 Clackamas Workforce Partnership makes critical investments in workforce training and education so businesses can be competitive and prosperous.
 Our workforce initiatives and programs provide employment and training solutions which save businesses time, money and energy by finding and retaining a highly skilled workforce.
 Small business owners and large corporations alike can connect to valuable resources through our site.

-A network of 11 workforce system partners with a mission to be responsive and accountable to Clackamas County employer needs through efficient coordination of collective resources.
+Clackamas Coordinated Business Services (CCBS) is a network of 11 workforce system partners with a mission to be responsive and accountable to employers in Clackamas County through efficient coordination of collection resources.